Prakharexe/Angel-and-Devil-Game/README.md

   Creates an `n x n` grid with all entries initialized to 0.

 - **`update_grid_with_input(G, val)`**:
   Updates the grid `G` based on user input for angel/devil cell positions.
+Ensures valid inputs within grid boundaries.

 - **`cal_neighbor_mean(x, y, G)`**:
   Calculates the mean value of neighbors for the cell at position `(x, y)`.